What Is Lens Flare?

 - Select the first layer (renamed color), go to Filter > Blur > Gaussian blur.
 Set the radius to around 15-20, depending on the size of your image.
 The aim here is to blur the image to the extent that you can see make up shapes and borders

 - Now select the second layer and make it visible again

 - Go to Image > Apply image and make sure your settings are exactly the same as this.
 Layer: Colour, Blending: Add, Scale: 2 and check the box for invert.
 Click ok

 - Change the blend mode of the texture layer to linear light.
-You have just separated the colour and texture into 2 separate layers!
+You have just separated the color and texture into 2 separate layers!

-- Lens flare is a colour on the image, so to remove it, we need to be working on the colour layer.
-To do that, create a new layer on top of the colour layer.
+- Lens flare is a color on the image, so to remove it, we need to be working on the color layer.
+To do that, create a new layer on top of the color layer.

 - Select the stamp tool, set the brush opacity to about 50% and flow to 100%.
 Make sure the align sample is set to “current and below”

 - Set the brush to the size slightly bigger than the lens flare, sample the surrounding area and slowly paint over it.
 Take your time

 - In some cases, the lens flare can affect the texture layer, so you need to stamp clone on the texture layer.
 To do that, create a new layer on top of the texture layer and start stamp cloning

 - Save your image once you are done